Virtual Clinic Videos

 Kalis

-Oahu Sugar Company as it appeared and operated in 1944 under
+Sugar Company as it appeared and operated in 1944 under wartime

-techniques of European exhibition layouts can be applied to an
+European exhibition layouts can be applied to an American semi-

-American semi- permanent layout.
-Two themes will be evident -
+permanent layout.
+Two themes will be evident - sugar cane

 Benjamin F. Dillingham founded the Oahu Sugar Company (OSC) on